Prosperity theology: Criticism

 The General Council of the Assemblies of God USA criticized the doctrine of positive confession in 1980, noting examples of negative confessions in the Bible (where Biblical figures express fears and doubts) that had positive results and contrasting these examples with the focus on positive confessions taught by prosperity theology.
-The Council argues that the biblical Greek word often translated as "confess" literally translates as "to speak the same thing", and refers to both positive and negative confessions.
+The Council argues that the biblical Greek word often translated as "confess" literally means "to speak the same thing" and refers to both positive and negative confessions.
 The statement also criticizes the doctrine for failing to recognize the will of God: God's will should have precedence over the will of man, including their desires for wealth, and Christians should "recognize the sovereignty of God".
 The statement further criticizes prosperity theology for overlooking the importance of prayer, arguing that prayer should be used for all requests, not simply positive confession.
 The Council noted that Christians should expect suffering in this life.
-They urge readers to apply practical tests to positive confession, arguing that the doctrine appeals to those who are already in affluent societies but that many Christians in other societies are impoverished or imprisoned.
+They urge readers to apply practical tests to positive confession, arguing that the doctrine appeals to those who are already in affluent societies, but that many Christians in other societies are impoverished or imprisoned.
 Finally, the paper criticizes the distinction made by advocates of prosperity theology in the two Greek words that mean "speaking", arguing that the distinction is false and that they are used interchangeably in the Greek text.
-The Council accused prosperity theology of taking passages out of context to fulfill its own needs, with the result that doctrine of positive confession is contradictory to the holistic message of the Bible.
+The Council accused prosperity theology of taking passages out of context to fulfill its own needs, with the result that the doctrine of positive confession is contradictory to the holistic message of the Bible.

-The president of the Nigerian Baptist Convention criticized prosperity theology as a damaging teaching which departs from the central message of the Bible, namely the cross of Jesus.
+The president of the Nigerian Baptist Convention criticized prosperity theology as a damaging teaching that departs from the central message of the Bible, namely the cross of Jesus.

 In April 2015, Dallin H. Oaks, an apostle of The Church of Jesus Christ of Latter-day Saints, stated that people who believe in "the theology of prosperity" are deceived by riches.
 He continued by saying that the "possession of wealth or significant income is not a mark of heavenly favor, and their absence is not evidence of heavenly disfavor".
 He also cited how Jesus differentiated the attitudes towards money held by the young rich man in Mark 10:17–24, the good Samaritan, and Judas Iscariot in his betrayal.
 Oaks concluded this portion of his sermon by highlighting that the "root of all evil is not money but the love of money".